Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ img("same reading indicator eg", "assets/same_reading_indicator.gif") }}

 As you can see from the above, the query ignores pitch accent.
-For example, if you have the cards 自身 and 自信, the indicator will still be shown and point to each other.
+The word 自身 is still shown, despite having a different pitch accent compared to 地震.

-Results are greyed out if they are from new cards, like for Kanji Hover.
+Results are greyed out if the word is from a new card, just like for Kanji Hover.

 See [here](tooltipresults.md) for information on how the examples are chosen, and how to customize it.